solarwinds/snap-plugin-lib/tutorial/09-config/README.md

 }
 ```

-The change in function `TotalCpuUsage` is simple (using passed parameter instead default value).
+The change in function `TotalCpuUsage` is simple (using passed parameter instead of the default value).
 Remaining code should be left unchanged.
 ```go
 func (p proxyCollector) TotalCpuUsage(timeout time.Duration) (float64, error) {